logsem/cerise/README.md

 do reason about more complex stack-like properties: in particular, we only need to rely on standard Iris invariants.

+For more information, see this [extended article](https://cs.au.dk/~birke/papers/cerise.pdf) which provides a pedagogical but thorough overview of the work (currently submitted for publication).

 # Building the proofs